 Tina Marshall: Hello, my name is Tina Marshall, and this is Precision Neuroscience Reimagined.
 I’m joined here today by Simon Pillinger.
 Today does have slightly an Akrivia focus because Simon is our head of governance, patient participation and involvement, and ethics.
 Today we really want to dig into the importance of patients participating in research and how can we really protect patients.

-For me, I’m going to be coming at this from a patient’s perspective as I really grill Simon to understand the differences between de-identification, anonymization, and how can we, as a community working in precision neuroscience for life sciences, how can we all help mitigate and change the trajectory of research so that we can essentially drive more income into the UK as a whole.
+For me, I’m going to be coming at this from a patient’s perspective as I really grill Simon to understand the differences between de-identification, anonymised, and how can we, as a community working in precision neuroscience for life sciences, how can we all help mitigate and change the trajectory of research so that we can essentially drive more income into the UK as a whole.
 Simon, thank you so much for joining me today.
 I really appreciate you giving up your time for this important discussion.

 What first brought you actually into information governance?

 Simon Pillinger: I started working in the NHS in about 2014.
 I went in, started working in patient experience, and that was at Oxford University Hospitals, I then went to work in the Patient Advice And Liaison Team.
-I was leading that team and also did some work in the formal complaint side of things as well.
+I was leading that team and also did some work on the formal complaint side of things as well.
 And then a gap came up for… A lovely chap called Tom Mansfield was leaving and he and his boss, Lula, put their heads together and thought, “Well, who do we know who might fill this or might be good at this,” and they both came up with me, which is very humbling.
 I then went into that role, and that was kind of my entry point into information governance, and then that led me into the preparatory work for the GDPR when it came in, and then working at health and social care ever since, really.

 One of the reasons I really always enjoy speaking to Simon actually is so for me, of course, my background is quite varied, I work in the commercial world, and for me, information governance always seems as though it’s quite a dry topic.
 Simon, you’re not that way at all when it comes to information governance.
 How are you so passionate about the topic?